stelong/gpytGPE/README.md

 A robust univariate Gaussian Process Emulator (GPE) implementation around GPyTorch (gpyt).

+> :warning: **gpytGPE has been completely refactored and is now maintained under the new name of GPErks! (https://github.com/stelong/GPErks)**

 This library contains the tools needed for constructing a univariate Gaussian process emulator (GPE) as a surrogate model of a generic map *X -> y*.
 The map (e.g. a computer code input/output) is simply described by the (*N x D*) *X* matrix of input parameters and the respective (*N x 1*) *y* vector of one output feature, both provided by the user.
 GPEs are implemented as the sum of a mean function given by a linear regression model (with first-order degreed polynomials) and a centered (zero-mean) Gaussian process regressor with RBF/Matern kernel as covariance function.

 The GPE training can be performed either against a validation set (by validation loss) or by itself (by training loss), using an "early-stopping" criterion to stop training at the point when performance on respectively validation dataset/training dataset starts to degrade.
 The entire training process consists in firstly performing a *K*-fold cross-validation training by validation loss, producing a set of *K* GPEs.
 Secondly, a final additional GPE is trained on the entire dataset by training loss, using an early-stopping patience level and maximum number of allowed epochs both equal to the average stopping epoch number previously obtained across the cross-validation splits.
 Each single training is performed by restarting the loss function optimization algorithm from different initial points in the hyperparameter high-dimensional space by log-uniformly sampling the initial guess.